 My tailor has a creative solution he calls “the cut job” in which the buttons are removed along with a small rectangular section of fabric.
 Next, the sleeve length is set, and the section of fabric is then sewn back on with the functional buttonholes intact.

-The inspiration for this procedure came from jackets like this one, by Lanvin, which already has (off the rack) a rectangular section of stitching around the vent and buttons, creating a section which could be surgically removed and then reattached.
+The inspiration for this procedure came from jackets like the one below, made by Lanvin, which already has (off the rack) a rectangular section of stitching around the vent and buttons, creating a section which could be surgically removed and then reattached.

 The results are not always beautiful (as you can see on the checked jacket).
 Workmanship will be more or less noticeable with different patterns and fabrics.
-When compared to improper sleeve length, or not wearing the jacket at all, it’s a good outcome.
+When compared to improper sleeve length, or not wearing the jacket at all, it’s an acceptable outcome.